 Property, plant and equipment are measured at fair value.
-Other financial report items are prepared in accordance with the historical cost convention.
+Other financial statement items are prepared in accordance with the historical cost convention except where specified otherwise.

 The financial statements have been prepared on a going concern basis which assumes that repayment of debts will be met, as and when they fall due, without any intention or necessity to liquidate assets or otherwise wind up operations.
 It is considered that the going concern basis is appropriate for the following reasons: